AJ Styles: Year-long WWE Championship reign (2017–2018)

-Styles then started a feud with Royal Rumble winner Shinsuke Nakamura.
-At WrestleMania 34 on April 8, Styles defeated Nakamura to retain the WWE Championship, and after the match, Styles was subjected to a classless assault by Nakamura, heating up their feud.
-Styles went on to retain his title against Nakamura on three different events: Greatest Royal Rumble on April 27 by double countout, Backlash on May 6 in a no disqualification match that ended in a no contest, and Money in the Bank on June 17, where Styles ended the feud after winning a Last Man Standing match.
-After a successful defense against Rusev at Extreme Rules on July 15, Styles became the longest-reigning WWE Champion in SmackDown history on August 14, surpassing the 280-day record set by John "Bradshaw" Layfield.
+At WrestleMania 34 on April 8, Styles successfully defended the title against Royal Rumble winner Shinsuke Nakamura.
+After the match, however, Styles was subjected to a classless assault by Nakamura.
+This led to a rematch between the two on April 27 at the Greatest Royal Rumble, where they fought to a double countout, but Styles retained the title.
+Another rematch was made for Backlash on May 6 with a no disqualification stipulation, where Styles and Nakamura fought to a no contest after low blowing each other, again retaining the title.
+Their feud ended at Money in the Bank on June 17, where Styles defeated Nakamura to retain the WWE Championship in a Last Man Standing match.
+After retaining the title against Rusev at Extreme Rules on July 15, Styles became the longest-reigning WWE Champion in SmackDown history on August 14, surpassing the 280-day record set by John "Bradshaw" Layfield (JBL).

-On the July 24 episode of SmackDown, Styles started a feud with Samoa Joe, after he was attacked by Joe.
+On the July 24 episode of SmackDown Live, Styles started a feud with Samoa Joe, after he was attacked by Joe.
 Styles retained the title at SummerSlam on August 19, despite losing via disqualification.
-Styles' and Joe's rivalry continued following SummerSlam over Styles' wife, Wendy, where Joe claimed he would defeat Styles and become the "new daddy", leading to a rematch at Hell in a Cell on September 16, where Styles defeated Joe in controversial fashion to retain the title; Styles submitted to Joe during a roll-up, however, the referee did not see the submission and counted the pin allowing Styles to retain the title.
-Styles went on to retain the title against Joe at Super Show-Down on October 6 by submission and Crown Jewel on November 2.
+Styles' and Joe's rivalry continued over Styles' wife, Wendy, where Joe claimed he would defeat Styles and become the "new daddy", leading to a rematch at Hell in a Cell on September 16, which Styles won in controversial fashion to retain the title; Styles submitted to Joe during a roll-up, however, the referee did not see the submission and counted the pin, allowing Styles to retain the title.
+Styles retained the title against Joe at Super Show-Down on October 6 by submission and Crown Jewel on November 2.

-At Super Show-Down, Daniel Bryan become the number one contender for Styles' title, they would be scheduled to face each other for the title at Crown Jewel.
-However, the match took place on the October 30 episode of SmackDown Live, where Styles defeated Bryan to retain the title.
+On the October 30 episode of SmackDown Live, Styles defeated Daniel Bryan to retain the title.
 On November 7, Styles surpassed the 365-day mark of his title reign, becoming the 8th man to have held the WWE Championship for a continuous reign of a full year.
-On the November 13 episode of SmackDown Live, Styles lost his title to Daniel Bryan following a low blow, ending his reign at 371 days.
-Styles received his rematch against Bryan at TLC: Tables, Ladders & Chairs on December 16, but failed to regain the championship.
+On the November 13 episode of SmackDown Live, Styles lost the WWE Championship to Bryan following a low blow, ending his reign at 371 days.
+Styles failed to regain the title from Bryan at TLC: Tables, Ladders & Chairs on December 16.